Are you looking for new middle grade books written by black authors to celebrate Black History Month?

 Black Heroes: A Black History Book for Kids features:

 - Fascinating biographies―Read about famous icons like Dr. Martin Luther King, Jr. and Harriet Tubman, as well as lesser-known pioneers like aviator Bessie Coleman and astronomer Benjamin Banneker.

-- Ways to learn more―Every biography includes an idea for a new way to explore the person and their work, like a book to read, website to visit, or video to watch.
+- Ways to learn more―Every biography includes an idea for a new way to explore the person and their work, like a book to read, a website to visit, or a video to watch.